USEPA/supply-chain-factors/README.md

 ## Usage

-The code in this package can be used to generate the USEEIO-based Supply Chain GHG Emission Factors, based on options selected by the user at run-time.
+The code in this repository can be used to generate the USEEIO-based Supply Chain GHG Emission Factors, based on options selected by the user at run-time.

 If users choose to download a zip file of the code, they can unzip the file then [create a project from the existing directory within